-This exemption is based, however, not upon the chemical manufacturer's intended use of his product, but upon how it actually is used in the workplace.
-Employees who are required to work with hazardous chemicals in a manner that result in a duration and frequency of exposure greater than what a normal consumer would experience have a right to know about the properties of those hazardous chemicals.
+This exemption is based, however, not upon the chemical manufacturer's intended use of his product, but upon how it is used in the workplace.
+Employees who are required to work with hazardous chemicals in a manner that result in a duration and frequency of exposure greater than what a normal consumer would experience would need to be trained on the hazards of that product.

 Do I need to have an SDS for a non-hazardous chemical?